-This article discusses Google Cloud Platform's management and operations offerings and how they compare to traditional data center technologies.
+This article discusses Google Cloud's management and operations offerings and how they compare to traditional data center technologies.
 The article focuses on the following service types:

 - Identity and access management